The Falls Church Farmers Market is already one of the best things about living here. Let's make it even better.

 This isn't about changing what works.
 Current vendors keep their spots.
 The expansion would use street space alongside the existing market for new activities and for the many small businesses and vendors on the waitlist who can't get in today because there's simply no room.
 More variety for shoppers, more opportunity for local entrepreneurs, and a better Saturday morning for everyone.

 City staff have indicated that a trial street closure requires modest additional public safety and public works support.
 This petition shows the city that the community wants this and that the investment is worth it.
+We plan to present these signatures to the city this spring.

 Current vendors keep their spots.
 New street space is for additional activities and categories that add to the experience.